 These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative member management.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Cloud Run jobs (by name, project, and location).
-They focus on configuring IAM bindings rather than provisioning the jobs themselves.
+The examples reference pre-existing infrastructure such as Cloud Run v2 jobs and GCP projects and locations.
+They focus on configuring IAM bindings rather than provisioning the underlying job resources.

 To keep things focused, common IAM patterns are omitted, including: